SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 ```

 Enter values for the following parameters (marked `CHANGE_ME` above):
-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf ActiveMQ Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf ActiveMQ Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the ActiveMQ input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
    * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
       * `url` - The URL of the ActiveMQ server for [JMX MBeans](https://activemq.apache.org/jmx)  HTTP Endpoint.
 Please see [this doc](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/jolokia2_agent/examples/activemq.conf) for more information on additional parameters for configuring the Jolokia2 input plugin for Telegraf.
-      * `username`: The Username of ActiveMQ’s admin account .
+      * `username`.
+The Username of ActiveMQ’s admin account.
 The default is “admin”.
-      * `password`:  The password of ActiveMQ's admin account.
+      * `password`.
+The password of ActiveMQ's admin account.
 The default is “admin”.
    * In the tags section, `[inputs.jolokia2_agent.tags]`:
-      * `environment` - This is the deployment environment where the ActiveMQ cluster identified by the value of **`servers`** resides.
+      * `environment`.
+This is the deployment environment where the ActiveMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `messaging_cluster` - Enter a name to identify this ActiveMQ cluster.
+      * `messaging_cluster`.
+Enter a name to identify this ActiveMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

   :::warning Do not modify these values

   Modifying these values will cause the Sumo Logic apps to not function correctly.

-  * `telegraf.influxdata.com/class: sumologic-prometheus` - Instructs the Telegraf operator what output to use.
+  * `telegraf.influxdata.com/class: sumologic-prometheus`.
+Instructs the Telegraf operator what output to use.
-  * `prometheus.io/scrape: "true"` - Ensures our Prometheus will scrape the metrics.
+  * `prometheus.io/scrape: "true"`.
+Ensures our Prometheus will scrape the metrics.
-  * `prometheus.io/port: "9273"` - Tells prometheus what ports to scrape on.
+  * `prometheus.io/port: "9273"`.
+Tells prometheus what ports to scrape on.
     * `telegraf.influxdata.com/inputs`
       * In the tags section, `[inputs.jolokia2_agent.tags]`:
         * `component: “messaging”` - Used by Sumo Logic apps to identify application components.